top of page

 Care-Focused Capital: Funding Maternal Health with Equity

-Speakers: Qiana Thomason, Lawanna Kimbro, Esq., and Tenesha Duncan
+Speakers: Qiana Thomason, Shawnda Chapman, and Tenesha Duncan

 A focused look at how funding, equity, and community priorities intersect, highlighting approaches to resource maternal health initiatives with dignity and impact.